kubernetes/kops/docs/addons.md

 (For a description of the addon-manager, please see [addon_manager.md](addon_manager.md).)

-Addons in kubernetes are traditionally done by copying files to `/etc/kubernetes/addons` on the master.
+Addons in Kubernetes are traditionally done by copying files to `/etc/kubernetes/addons` on the master.
 But this doesn't really make sense in HA master configurations.
-We also have kubectl available, and addons is just a thin wrapper over calling kubectl.
+We also have kubectl available, and addons are just a thin wrapper over calling kubectl.

 This document describes how to install some common addons.